 You remember all the fun times you used to have while courting?
 Yes, when you used to dress up and go out for dinner and a movie?
 Don’t let that go.
 Schedule regular date nights and keep things simple.
 Avoid wedding talk during your time out.
 Just enjoy each other’s company and the moment.
 Use these date nights to create memories leading up to the big date.
 Remind each other why you chose each other.

 As cheesy as it sounds, letter writing was the way in which millions of couples the world over communicated their love for centuries.
 Discover the lost art of letter writing.
 Use the opportunity to put down your feelings.
 Make it extra special by going out and buying actual letter writing stationery.
 Get good quality letter writing paper and envelopes.
 What to write about?
 The first time you saw your significant other, your first kiss what you felt, your hopes and dreams for your life together.

 You two don’t have to do it all by yourselves.
 If you have friends who are currently courting, rope them in to help you plan your own wedding.
 It’ll give them invaluable experience when they decide to get married.
-Hire a wedding planner if your budget allows for it.
+Hire wedding venues Sydney if your budget allows for it.
 This will give you enough room to focus on spending quality time with your partner.